top of page

 The Goal of Hybrid Strength Training

 In hybrid training, the goal of strength training is performance.
 And not just any performance.
 It’s about being versatile—explosive, strong, enduring, and adaptable.
-It’s about being ready for anything, not just excelling in one domain.
-A hybrid athlete is built for challenges that a one-dimensional athlete would struggle with.
+Imagine you had to choose a car to best suit your needs, what type of car would you go with?
+Picking a fast street car would struggle in off-road conditions, and vice versa, an off-road vehicle would be in trouble when the demand is to drive fast on a circuit.
+A hybrid athlete is built for challenges that a one-dimensional athlete would struggle with.Perhaps a sporty four-wheel drive with slightly larger tires and suspension?

 What Does Versatility Look Like in the Gym?

-Foundational Strength Movements
+Examples of Foundational Strength Movements for Hybrid Training Program

 For most people, this will include exercises like: